7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 But buses are available, though they aren’t always on time—a story about how we almost got stranded at the bus stop! is coming up shortly.
 Continue reading!

-Our Airbnb flat was a pleasant place to stay, just 500 metres from the well-known Piazzale Michelangelo.
-It was conveniently located within 5 minutes of San Niccolò, a mediaeval quarter in Florence with easy access to the city’s main attractions.
+It was conveniently located within 5 minutes of San Niccolò, a mediaeval quarter in Florence with quick access to the city’s main attractions.

 Naturally, it depends on your arrival time and post-trip feel.
 We did, however, have a somewhat flexible schedule, which allowed us more time to spend in the city on the day of departure.